Understand the journey from Skype for Business to Microsoft Teams

 - Journey from Skype for Business to Teams

-- Running Skype for Business and Microsoft Teams side-by-side
+- Upgrade journey and coexistence of Skype for Business and Teams

 - Visit http://SkypeandTeams.com for the latest information on Skype for Business and Teams